jcarletto27/cncjs-pendant-ps3/README.md

 * Abstracted gcode to allow for support of different controllers and machines
     * Currently supports Grbl and Marlin
     * Don't have the controller you need?
 Consider adding one - it's easy!
+Look at src/gcode-marlin.js for an example.
-* Substantial improvements to README documentation
+* Improvements to README documentation
+* Works with any joystick (not just PS3)
+    * This has a small loss of functionality compared to the original version as rumble and battery status are not available
+    * Also fixes the problem of node-hid not working without extra compiles
 * Handles clone PS3 controllers (see --clone)
 * New debugging features (see --fakeSocket and --verbose)
 * Auto-reconnect to pendant if connection fails
+* Made --port (-p), --baudrate (-b) and --controllerType (-t) required parameters
-* Added computed feed speed based on distance to travel to have gantry that quickly respond to changes (for Marlin)
+* Added computed feed speed based on distance to travel to have gantry that quickly respond to changes (required at least for Marlin)

 --------------------------------------